-Similarly, if you are running two SMS programs from two separate platforms due to a feature offering or limitation and a subscriber opts out of one program/number, they will NOT be opted out of the other.
+Similarly, if you are running an SMS program from two or more platforms due to a feature offering or limitation and a subscriber opts out of one program/number, they will NOT be opted out of the other.

 Both of these pose compliance risks.
 Your brand would be required to manually unsubscribe any subscribers who request to opt out of your SMS program across all phone numbers.

-When you avoid texting your subscribers from two separate phone numbers, you can be sure to maintain a precise and clear unsubscribe list.
+By maintaining a single source of truth - one SMS provider - and by refraining from texting your subscribers from separate phone numbers, you can be sure to conserve a precise and clear unsubscribe list.

 Provide a Delightful Customer Experience